Submit your wines to the taste of Andreas Larsson.

 89 to 92 it’ s a very good to out standing wine generally complex, structured and age worthy with a lot of character and terroir expression.

-80 TO 84
+From 80 to 84

 AVERAGE

-80 TO 84
+From 80 to 84

 TASTING CONDITIONS